Start a conversation

 Information about Sacsayhuaman: weather, hours and more

 Sacsayhuaman has a dry and temperate climate.
 The average temperature per year is 12°C. There are 2 seasons during the year.
-The rainy season (from November to March) presents a greater amount of fluvial precipitation.
-The dry season (April to October) has hotter days and colder days at night.
+The rainy season (from November to March) presents a greater amount of precipitation.
+The dry season (April to October) is drier but colder in the mornings and at night.

 opens its doors from 7 am to 6 pm